predadorBR/cowfc_installer/README.md

 🔧 Error reporting
 -------

-Create a new issue and communicate all information that you can.
+Create a new issue and communicate all informations that you can.

 📝 How to use
 -------